VadimEngine/TestCmake/README.md

 Opengl and Imgui application for windows built using CMake.
 Camera can be controlled with WASD, rotated with arrow keys and zoomed with "," and "."

-Windows PowerShell (Only works for x64):
+Windows PowerShell (Only works for x86 due to difficulty getting SOIL to work for x64):

 To build (In /build directory):
 - `cmake -S . -B build`